Is there a time limit for medical negligence claims?

 This time limit is important as it means that you must file your case and begin court proceedings within three years of your knowledge of the negligence occurring.
 If you do not you may have lost your right to claim.

-What are the trigger events for three-year time limit starting?
+What are the trigger events for the three-year time limit starting?

 There are several instances in which the three-year time limit starts at different times for medical negligence claims and this all revolves around your knowledge.
 These circumstances include: